 Policies Implementation Shareholders have the right to elect, remove and replace directors and vote on certain corporate acts in accordance with the Corporation Code.
 Cumulative voting shall be used in the election of directors.
 Directors may be removed with or without cause, but directors shall not be removed without cause if it will deny minority shareholders representation in the Board.

-Minority shareholders shall have the right to propose the e holding of a meeting, and the right to propose items in In accordance with existing law and jurisprudence, minority shareholders shall have access to any and all information relating to matters for which the management is accountable for and to those relating to matters for which the management if for the second device of the second sec which the management should include such information and, if not included, then the minority shareholders can propose to include such matters in the agenda of the stockholders' meeting provided always that this right of access is conditioned upon the requesting shareholders having a legitimate purpose for such access.
-Shareholders have the right to elect, remove and re- accordance with the Corporation Code.
-Cumulative vot may be removed with or without cause, but directors sh shareholders representation in the Board.
-Removal of directors requires an affirmative vote of tw Minority shareholders shall have the right to propose the the agenda of the meeting, provided the items are legiting In accordance with existing law and jurisprudence, me information relating to matters for which the management which the management should include such information propose to include such matters in the agenda of the se
+Removal of directors requires an affirmative vote of two-thirds of the outstanding capital of the Corporation.
+Minority shareholders shall have the right to propose the holding of a meeting, and the right to propose items in the agenda of the meeting, provided the items are legitimate business purposes.

+In accordance with existing law and jurisprudence, minority shareholders shall have access to any and all information relating to matters for which the management is accountable for and to those relating to matters for which the management should include such information and, if not included, then the minority shareholders can propose to include such matters in the agenda of the stockholders' meeting provided always that this right of access is conditioned upon the requesting shareholders having a legitimate purpose for such access.